microsoft/vscode-python-devicesimulator/README.md

 1. Download the firmware with the .uf2 file (link: https://learn.adafruit.com/adafruit-circuit-playground-express/circuitpython-quickstart)
 2. Download the lastest version of the cpx library (link: https://learn.adafruit.com/welcome-to-circuitpython/circuitpython-libraries).
    **_Note:_** Make sure you name your file main.py or code.py: the device automatically runs the first file that is likely named.

+Then, if you are on Windows, you will also need to install the Python Pywin32 package.
+Use the following command in the console: `pip install pywin32`

 !["Deploy to Device" example](https://www.microsoft.com/en-us/garage/wp-content/uploads/sites/5/2019/08/deployToBoard.png)